 Nancy M. Muñiz-Maldonado

-Nancy M. Muñiz-Maldonado is a Clinical Research Coordinator supporting the Neuroscience Research Center at Mayo Clinic in Florida.
-Nancy will assist the DISCOVERY Recruitment and Retention Core as a TAC Assessor, where she will focus on centralized cognitive telephone-based cognitive and functional outcomes assessments in English and Spanish languages as part of the annual follow-up visits.
-She received her Bachelor of Arts Degree in Psychology and Mental Health from University of Puerto Rico and her Master of Art Degree in Counseling Psychology from Interamerican University of Puerto Rico.
+Nancy M. Muñiz-Maldonado is a Senior Program Coordinator supporting the Cerebrovascular Diseases Research Program at Mayo Clinic in Florida.
+Nancy will assist the DISCOVERY Recruitment and Retention Core as a Site Manager.
+She received her Bachelor of Arts Degree in Psychology and Mental Health from University of Puerto Rico and her Master of Art Degree in Counseling Psychology from Inter American University of Puerto Rico.
 In 2010 started working as a Psychologist with children with disabilities with the Department of Education in Puerto Rico for six years.
 As part of her role as a Psychologist, she offered counseling to children, parents and teachers, and administered cognitive, behavioral and educational assessments.

 Clinical Research Monitor